-Professional counseling for addiction, either individually or in a group setting, can be done by a:
+Professional counseling for substance use problems, either individually or in a group setting, can be done by a:

-Urine, blood, or hair drug analysis (toxicology testing) or a blood alcohol test is not usually done to diagnose abuse problems.
+Urine, blood, or hair drug analysis (toxicology testing) or a blood alcohol test is not usually done to diagnose substance use problems.
 Health professionals typically will not do these tests without the teen's consent.
 Parental consent is not enough unless there is a medical or legal reason for testing.

 The health professional may try to find out if your teen has attention deficit hyperactivity disorder (ADHD), conduct disorder, depression, long-term depressed mood (dysthymic disorder), anxiety disorders, or post-traumatic stress disorder.
-These health problems are common in teens who abuse substances.
-Your child's doctor will want to treat these problems and the substance abuse.
+These health problems are common in teens who use substances.
+Your child's doctor will want to treat these problems and the substance use.

 Your doctor may refer you to a professional who is experienced in teen alcohol and drug problems.